 No matter how advanced an organization's data analytics capabilities, continuous improvement is always needed.
 From tools and technology to processes and people, every aspect of a data strategy should constantly strive for better results – especially in healthcare, where better results mean healthier patients.

-A more advanced and practical approach to ICU care and support is having an off-site data center reviewing ICU patient data and sharing alerts and treatment suggestions with the clinicians on location based on insights from advanced analytics tools.
-While a step further than many health systems have gone, this more sophisticated approach still has its challenges and presents endless opportunities for improvement.
-A couple of examples of the benefits and challenges involved with having an external monitoring center:
+A more advanced and practical approach to ICU care and support is having an off-site data center review ICU patient data and share alerts and treatment suggestions with the clinicians on location, based on insights from advanced analytics tools.

-Benefit: Especially in an ICU environment, events often occur in a split second when no one is watching.
-It's beneficial for a provider to find out what happened from the monitor in that exact moment, but that isn't always possible in the ICU at the device.
+Benefit: Events often occur in a split second when no one is watching, especially in ICU environments.
+It would be beneficial for a provider to find out what happened from the monitor in that exact moment, but that isn't always possible in the ICU at the device level.
 The external monitoring center provides a hub to collect that information and make it available.

 Challenge: Effectiveness depends on whether the data comes in real-time from the monitor and how quickly the information can be shared back to clinicians to aid in decision-making.

-Benefit: When a significant event happens, like a patient coding, the clinicians in the room are busy taking action and don't have time to stop and record what they're doing.
+Benefit: When a significant event happens, like a patient coding (that is, they're in need of life-saving measures), the clinicians in the room are busy taking action and don't have time to stop and record what they're doing.
 There is typically one person in the room assigned to record treatment actions.
-An external monitoring group can handle that for clinicians so they can focus on treating the patient.
+An external monitoring group can handle that for clinicians, freeing them to focus on treating the patient.

 Challenge: Current standards and best practices require a nurse to validate all readings and entries into the record.
 This means the external monitoring group experiences the same delay in logging real-time data during serious events that a standard ICU experiences when they do it the old-fashioned way.